completecoding/serverless-auto-swagger/README.md

     autoswagger:
         generateSwaggerOnDeploy?: true | false
         typefiles?: ['./src/types/typefile1.d.ts', './src/subfolder/helper.d.ts']
+        swaggerFiles?: ['./doc/endpointFromPlugin.json', './doc/iCannotPutThisInHttpEvent.json', './doc/aDefinitionWithoutTypescript.json']
+        swaggerPath?: 'string'
 ```

 `generateSwaggerOnDeploy` is a boolean which decides whether to generate a new swagger file on deployment.
 Default is `true`.

 `typefiles` is an array of strings which defines where to find the typescript types to use for the request and response bodies.
 Default is `./src/types/api-types.d.ts`.

+`swaggerFiles` is an array of string which will merge custom json OpenApi 2.0 files to the generated swagger

+`swaggerPath` is a string for customize swagger path.
+Default is `swagger`.
+Your new swagger UI will be available at `https://{your-url-domain}/{swaggerPath}`

 ## Adding more details